Support services for patients and caregivers

-Located within the Children’s Specialty Center, the Cancer and Blood Disorders Clinic and C.H.
+Located within the Children’s Minnesota Specialty Center, the Cancer and Blood Disorders Clinic and C.H.
 Robinson Infusion Center provides more than 5,000 infusion visits per year.
 Using the clinic and infusion center to receive chemotherapy, blood products or other infusions can eliminate the need for an inpatient stay, reduce insurance and hospital costs, and improve your quality of life because you can return to home, school or work more quickly.

 Working with a social worker to help every day needs

 Social workers can help by providing options for:

 - Financial issues: Services are available such as unemployment, health insurance and other expenses of cancer treatment.

 - School concerns: We encourage you to go to school during your treatment when possible.
 We can help you with issues such as how your cancer might impact schoolwork or how to talk to friends and teachers about what you are going through.